Search “productivity books” and you will get results like the below. These are actual article headlines.

 Bullet journaling (called BuJo® for short) was developed by digital product designer Ryder Carroll.
 Carroll was diagnosed with ADHD and learning disabilities as a young adult, so he had to find new ways to be productive–which is how bullet journaling was born.

-5. Seinfeld Calendar System
+Productivity System #5: Seinfeld Calendar System

-“After a few days you’ll have a chain.
+In Isaac’s words, “He told me to get a big wall calendar that has a whole year on one page and hang it on a prominent wall.
+The next step was to get a big red magic marker.
+He said for each day that I do my task of writing, I get to put a big red X over that day.
+After a few days, you’ll have a chain.
 Just keep at it and the chain will grow longer every day.
 You’ll like seeing that chain, especially when you get a few weeks under your belt.
-Your only job next is to not break the chain,” Seinfeld said.
+Your only job next is to not break the chain.”

-6. Eat That Frog
+Productivity System #6: Eat That Frog

 The Eat That Frog productivity system is all about knocking out your biggest, most daunting task first thing in the morning so it’s done and out of the way.

 If your ambition, focus, and energy lags later in the day, this approach will help you capitalize on your morning momentum.
 Use it to get the big, scary stuff done and off your list first thing.

-How to choose a productivity system
+How monday.com serves as a productivity system

 Choosing the right productivity system can be a matter of trial and error.